Kitware/dive/docs/Attributes.md

 Attributes are properties that can be assigned to an entire track or a single detection within a track.
 Attributes are created within a dataset using the TrackDetails panel.

 !!! info
-    Attributes were previously global but have been moved to being dataset specific.
+    Attributes were previously globally defined.
+They are now defined on each individual dataset.

 ## Background/Terms